pietrofiori/Airtable-Take-Home-Assignment/README.md

 # 📅 Timeline Scheduler

-A responsive and interactive timeline component that allows users to view, create, and edit events within a horizontally scrollable date grid — inspired by Google Calendar and Dropbox Paper timelines.
+A responsive and interactive timeline component that allows users to view, create, and edit events within a horizontally scrollable date grid

 ## 🚀 Features